TheRedSwaRM/onFHIR/README.md

 # onFHIR
-A simple project to learn about FHIR by developing an app that utilizes it
+A simple project to learn about FHIR by developing an app that accesses data from a local FHIR server